saifkheraj/ResearchandDevelopment/VISTA/notebooks/Phase1/SelfDriving/Safety/README.md

 **Current Status**: Industry has demonstrated collision and injury rate improvements; fatality rate improvement still being statistically validated through massive testing programs.

+**Statistical proof by road testing is impractical due to the rarity of serious crashes.**

+Developers must combine:

+- Simulation
+- Accelerated testing
+- Scenario-based testing
+- Virtual validation
+- Adaptive regulations are needed to match evolving AV technology.

+Pilot programs with public-private collaboration can help manage uncertainty and liability.
 ---

 *This guide synthesizes real-world incident analysis, regulatory frameworks, industry implementations, and statistical validation challenges to provide a comprehensive understanding of autonomous vehicle safety systems in 2025.*